 Are you brand new to babysitting?
 Check out my article on how to get started with no experience in 7 easy steps.

-Kids love to use their imagination and play pretend.
-It's great for stimulating their creativity and creating an active mind, especially in younger kids who tend to have a shorter attention span.
-So as a babysitter you can't be afraid to get a bit silly and play along with whatever crazy idea that kids you're watching come up with.
-It's an important part of bonding with the children you're supervising.
+Children love to use their imagination and play pretend.
+It's great for stimulating their creativity and creating an active mind, especially in younger ones who tend to have a shorter attention span.
+So as a babysitter, you can't be afraid to get a bit silly and play along with whatever crazy idea that kids you're watching come up with.
+It's an important part of bonding with the children.